 - Electronegativity differences (>1.7 suggests ionic, <1.7 suggests covalent)

-- Valence electron analysis (how many electrons needed for stability)
+- Valence electron analysis (how many electrons are needed for stability)

 - Periodic table position (metals bond with non-metals ionically)